 The Clean Architecture is another popular architecture.
 One of the key concepts in this architecture is the dependency rule, which stipulates that dependencies should only point inward toward the core business logic:

-In this simple 3-layer Clean Architecture, the innermost circle is the domain layer, containing core business logic.
-Surrounding it are the presentation and data layers, which handle user interfaces and data storage respectively.
-Dependencies flow inward, ensuring the domain layer remains isolated from external changes.
+layers, which handle user interfaces and data storage respectively.
+Dependencies flow inward, ensuring the domain

 Here are the constraints derived from the above diagram:

-• domain layer is independent
+domain layer

 To projects such architecture using Konsist we need to define a similar test.
 This time we will define different dependencies between layers: